 The Clearinghouse has created a website for the bulletin.
 The Utah Missing Persons website address is http://bci.utah.gov/missing-persons.
-This site is continually updated when a person is reported missing or located.
+This site is continually updated when a person is a missing person waiver is submitted or whenever a missing person is located.
 Also linked to this site is the National Center for Missing and Exploited Children, along with the Missing Persons Clearinghouses of other states.
-Utah law enforcement agencies may submit pictures and descriptions of missing persons to be posted on this website.
+Utah law enforcement agencies may submit pictures and descriptions of missing persons to be posted on this website with permission from family/reporting party.